 R-Zero is a company with an ambitious vision: to create a world without sick days.
 Today, while a global pandemic continues to claim lives and devastate economies, that vision seems particularly far fetched.
 But we see a hopeful future – one even better than what we knew before – and we will stop at nothing to turn that vision into a reality.

 To conquer the world’s greatest challenges, you need an army of the world’s most talented people, all fighting relentlessly for the same cause.
-We’re continuing to build our army – of employees, investors, advisors, partners, humans – to fight a microscopic war in the name of improving the health, safety, and ultimately the quality of life for all.
+We’re continuing to build our army – of employees, investors, advisors, partners, humans – to fight a microscopic war with our UV disinfection solution in the name of improving the health, safety, and ultimately the quality of life for all.

 From the very beginning, we have been fortunate to have the backing and steadfast support from some of the world’s most accomplished investors, who believe in our vision, share our values, and go to war alongside us every day.
 Last week we announced the closing of R-Zero’s $41.5m Series B funding led by World Innovation Lab (WiL), and most importantly, the addition of a new fleet of world-class investors.

 - Rob Theis, partner at WiL, has invested in over 25 companies, creating an aggregate capitalization of $42 Billion with 7 IPOs and 11 acquisitions (and counting); he brings decades of public company board service to the table.

 - Steve Pretre, also partner at WiL, adds decades of operating experience as an executive, a successful founder, and an investor.

 - Lastly, the iconic John Doerr, whose track record investing in category-defining tech titans speaks for itself.